 - Blocking Messages will prevent another person in the conversation from sending you any further messages.
 This action is reversible.

-Can I Use Messenger Without Facebook?
+How to Use Messenger Without Facebook

-Yes!
 While Messenger was originally intended for use on the Facebook platform itself, it can now operate independently from Facebook as long as you provide the app with your mobile phone number.